Is There a Dimmer Outlook Ahead for Boston Scientific Corporation (BSX)?

 BSX’s Market Performance

-BSX stocks went up by 0.99% for the week, with a monthly drop of -2.42% and a quarterly performance of 15.16%, while its annual performance rate touched 3.30%.
-The volatility ratio for the week stands at 1.99% while the volatility levels for the past 30 days are set at 1.70% for Boston Scientific Corporation.
-The simple moving average for the period of the last 20 days is -0.13% for BSX stocks with a simple moving average of 10.63% for the last 200 days.
+BSX stocks went down by -1.46% for the week, with a monthly jump of 0.02% and a quarterly performance of 13.97%, while its annual performance rate touched 5.52%.
+The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 1.78% for Boston Scientific Corporation.
+The simple moving average for the period of the last 20 days is -0.37% for BSX stocks with a simple moving average of 10.12% for the last 200 days.

 Analysts’ Opinion of BSX